strangerstudios/pmpro-shipping/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .2.4 =
+* State field on profile page is now a free text field instead of a dropdown.
+* Wrapped strings with localization functions.
+They use the "pmpro" domain.
+* Fixed code to require the shipping fields.

 = .2.3 =
 * Updated required fields to show an asterisk.
 Set PMPRO_SHIPPING_SHOW_REQUIRED to false to set back to the old method where only optional fields showed (optional).
 * Using JavaScript to show the #sameasbilling checkbox only if the #baddress1 field is on the page and visible.